hossein1376/kala/README.md

 │   ├── Json
 │   ├── Logger
 │   └── ...
-├── main.go
 ├── go.mod
 └── ...
 ```

 ### cmd/api

-Module `api` is tasked with retrieving the configurations, their validation, opening database connections and then
+This module will compile to the application API binary.
+It is tasked with retrieving the configurations, their
-finally
-starting the server.
+validation, opening database connections and then finally starting the server.
 It also handles the graceful shutdown as well.

-The configurations, logger and an instance of `Model` will be passed down to `handlers`.
+The configurations, logger and an instance of `Model` will be passed down from here to the `handlers` module.

+### config

+The configuration and setting structures are defined here, as they'll be used in the API to control the application's
+behaviour.

-### cmd/handlers
+### internal/handlers

 `handlers` module feature the struct `handler` which all handlers are a receiver function to it.
 It has a single
 exported receiver function named `Router` which will be called inside the `cmd/api/run.go` to instantiate the router.

 Multiple structs such as `Json` and `Response` will be embedded inside the `handler` struct so they can be used directly
 by the handlers.

-### cmd/state.go

-This file consist of multiple struct to define the configurations and the "Application" data that will be passed down
-to `handlers` from `cmd`.

-The main reason to have this file here, instead of somewhere like `internal/structure`, is to avoid import cycle.

 ### internal/data